-The breadth of the curriculum and the unparalleled extra-curricular opportunities on offer allow each pupil and student to find his or her niche and to develop new abilities and talents not previously discovered or known.
+The breadth of the curriculum and the unparalleled extra-curricular opportunities on offer allow each student to find his or her niche and to develop new abilities and talents not previously discovered or known.
 No child is limited or defined by what he or she has experienced or achieved before arriving at College (at any age) as abilities and talents emerge on the way.

 Early identification of needs is important.
 College has a robust and structured approach to identification which is embedded at all key stages.
 Once identified and the needs have been assessed, some students may receive bespoke one on one or small group support as a short or medium term intervention to assist with literacy, numeracy, study skills or other aspects of learning.

 The Learning Enrichment departments will also support the class teachers to assist those students in their learning.
 Some students may not require specialist lessons, but will still benefit from more targeted support in the classroom.
 The Learning Enrichment departments communicate and support the class and subject teachers in their work with those children.